carl2087/goals-5-a-side-football/README.md

 ## Credits

+### Website

+  * The name of the website was inspired by a 5 a side football league that has a facility in my home city of Liverpool.

+  * The team names in the leagues are just town/city names and are not related to any real life football teams.

 ### Code

   * General code queries and issues were researched and answered with [W3 Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) also Google to issues I had with placing my footer.